 Caldow represented Australia for 10 years starting in 1962 where she captained the team for eight of these years.
 She competed in three winning World Championship teams, in England in 1963, New Zealand in 1975 (captain) and Trinidad in 1979 (captain).
 At the conclusion of the New Zealand championship she was named captain of the World Team.
 Caldow retired in 1979, however has gone on to coach some of Australia’s elite junior and senior players, as well as becoming a national selector.
 In acknowledgement to her contribution to netball, Caldow was inducted into the Sport Australia Hall of fame in 1985, and inducted into the Australian Netball Hall of Fame in 2008.
 The Most Valuable Player in the Championship Division of the Victorian Netball League is awarded the Margaret Caldow Trophy.

-Brown played netball with Victoria from 1958-1963, steering the Melbourne Vixens to dual national league titles.
-Brown then went on to captain the winning Australian team in the first World Netball Championships in 1963.
-Brown went on to become one of Australia’s most successful coaches.
-She was inducted into the Sport Australia Hall of fame in 1989 for her work with netball administration.
+She was inducted into the Sport Australia Hall of Fame in 1989 for her work with netball administration.
 In 1992 Brown was awarded the Medal of the Order of Australia (OAM) for her services to sport, and in 2008 she was inducted into the Netball Australia Hall of Fame.